How to Transcribe a Podcast: Complete Guide 2026

 - Download your transcript — Once processing is complete, download the plain text transcript for your show notes or website.
 You can also grab an SRT file if you publish video podcasts on YouTube and want to add captions.

 AI transcription accuracy depends heavily on your audio quality.
-Here are practical tips to ensure your transcripts come out clean:
+Here are practical tips to ensure your transcripts come out clean (see also our full guide on improving speech-to-text accuracy):

 - Use quality microphones — A decent USB or XLR microphone makes a massive difference.
 Built-in laptop microphones produce audio that is much harder for any transcription tool to process accurately.